GFCFSF Ingredients and Substitutions

 - Lentil flour

-Oat and Millet Flours, while naturally gluten-free, are not considered safe for the GFCFSF diet or for our kids.
+Oat and Millet Flours, while naturally GF, are not considered safe for the GFCF diet or for our kids.
 Most oat and millet are grown alongside, and/or manufactured with wheat and gluten products, therefore allowing contamination to happen, probably frequently and in great amounts.

 When I grind my own bean flour, I make combinations of flours.
 When I saw that Garfava flour was so popular, I decided to combine my own.
 Fava beans are VERY expensive, so I haven’t used them yet.